Guilherme Henrique @ Envisioning

 It is possible to track the movement of goods from raw materials to the end consumer (and even in circular economies) and keep reliable digital records of an asset's origin, characteristics, and ownership.
 For this to take place, a smart contract is deployed to a local hyperledger fabric network via a blockchain platform.
 As the asset is moving along the supply chain, it is scanned via RFID or barcode by IoT devices, which publishes an event notification to the blockchain platform.
 The platform then notifies all applications involved in the process that the scan has taken place.
 An application listening to the platform then invokes a transfer action, which automatically updates the asset's location in the ledger.

-An alternative consensus algorithm to the Proof-of-Work model.
-Proof-of-Stake relies on market incentives instead of computing power to verify transactions, thus reducing energy consumption and improving safety in a more accessible and decentralized blockchain ledger.
+An alternative consensus algorithm to the Proof of Work (PoW) model.
+Proof of Stake relies on market incentives instead of computing power to verify transactions, thus reducing energy consumption.
 In this implementation of blockchain technology, participants build trust by putting down a deposit or stake amount of cryptocurrency in exchange for the right to add blocks to the distributed ledger.
-In the Proof-of-Stake model, there are no miners but validators who mint or forge new blocks.
+In the Proof of Stake model, there are no miners but validators who mint or forge new blocks.

 An enhancement of the Double-Entry bookkeeping method where a transaction is recorded in three locations: the buyer's book, the seller's book, and a cryptographically secure third book in the blockchain, which is immutable and distributed.
 This data security method reduces fraud by adding more identification layers, and its objective is to improve accounting procedures.